travetto/travetto/module/auth-rest-jwt/README.md

     this.maxAgeMs = typeof this.maxAge === 'string' ?
 TimeUtil.timeToMs(this.maxAge as '1y') : this.maxAge;

     if (!this.signingKey) {
-      if (GlobalEnv.prod) {
+      if (!GlobalEnv.devMode) {
-        throw new AppError('The default signing key is not valid for production use, please specify a config value at rest.auth.jwt.signingKey');
+        throw new AppError('The default signing key is only valid for development use, please specify a config value at rest.auth.jwt.signingKey');
       }
       this.signingKey = 'dummy';
     }